LANE McINTOSH

 About Me

-I am a Staff Machine Learning Scientist at Tesla Autopilot where I train production neural networks for Tesla's >4M customers.
+I am a Senior Staff Machine Learning Scientist at Tesla Autopilot where I train production neural networks for Tesla's ~5M customers.
+I lead the team of engineers and scientists that build Autopilot's foundation models.
 I like working across a wide range dimensions - data, architecture, optimization, evaluation, deployment, latency - to achieve the maximum possible impact in the real world.

 Previously I worked at Google Brain developing recurrent architectures that trade off latency and performance in segmentation tasks, and completed my PhD at Stanford in theoretical neuroscience and computer science.